lampepfl/progfun-wiki/ToolsSetup.md

 ## Installing Eclipse and the Scala IDE

+<p>&nbsp;</p>
+<p class="bigwarn">Important note:</p>
-**NOTE**: The Scala IDE requires Eclipse Indigo, version 3.7.2.
-Eclipse Juno, version 4.2, is **not** supported.
+<p class="bigwarn">The Scala IDE requires Eclipse Indigo, version 3.7.2.
+Eclipse Juno, version 4.2, is not supported.</p>
+<p>&nbsp;</p>

+In the follwing steps we will install the latest Scala IDE Milestone for Scala 2.9.x.

  - Download Eclipse Indigo (3.7.2) for your operating system from [http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2](http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2)
  - Start Eclipse and chose from the menu "Help" - "Install New Software..."
- - Copy the following URL into the "Work with:" textfield: `http://download.scala-ide.org/releases-210/milestone/site`
+ - Copy the following URL into the "Work with:" textfield: `http://download.scala-ide.org/releases-29/milestone/site`
  - Press "Enter"
  - Select "Scala IDE for Eclipse" from the available items.
 The other two are optional.
  - Continue using "Next >" and install the Scala IDE.
 You will have to re-start Eclipse afterwards.

-### Verify the Scala IDE installation
+### Verify the Scala IDE Installation
 To make sure you installed the Scala IDE correctly, create a small "Hello World" project in Eclipse:

  - Go to "File" - "New" - "Other..." and select "Scala Project" from the folder "Scala Wizards"